Escape Room Liability Waivers - The Definitive Guide (and downloads)

 So even if you don't intend to harm your customers and follow all regulations, you may still be liable - as an extreme example if you follow all fire regulations, then proceed to set the escape room on fire, the fact that you followed all the regulations is no defense!
 Laws and regulations are not intended to be fully comprehensive.
 It's therefore still important to protect yourself.
 In addition, even if you're extremely careful, go above and beyond what's expected of you, and would win a case in the event of a non-fault accident, a waiver can prevent the case from reaching court in the first place (alongside all the associated fees and uncertainty).

-A well crafted waiver will provide protection being liable for neglicence.
+A well crafted waiver (see our guide on how to write effective liability waivers) will provide protection being liable for negligence.

 Having a customer sign a waiver means that you can demonstrate that they have been informed of any risks and their obligations, and can serve as proof that they have voluntarily assumed the risk involved.
 In addition it can in certain circumstances provide limits to the amount of compensation a customer is entitled to in case damage or loss.

-It can also protect against more pedestrian situation - what if a customer decides that they don't like your room half way through, and wants to leave?
+It can also protect against more pedestrian situations - what if a customer decides that they don't like your escape room half way through, and wants to leave?
 Are they entitled to their money back?

 Waivers are not designed to remove full liability, rather they are designed to provide a degree of protection.
 The degree of protection they provide depends on how they are drafted, general expectations around the activity, and the particular laws in your jurisdiction, which differ by country and by state.
 However there is a case history of waivers standing up in court and reducing liability either partly or completely.

-To provide further protection they can be combined with liability insurance, where in exchange for your insurance premium an insurer will pay towards compensation claims and legal costs.
-In this case the insurer will usually require that all customers sign a waiver, and will also stipulate that particular clauses are included within the waiver.
+To provide further protection to your escape room business, they can be combined with liability insurance, where in exchange for your insurance premium an insurer will pay towards compensation claims and legal costs.
+In this case the insurer will usually require that all customers sign a waiver, and will likely also stipulate that particular clauses are included within the waiver.

 Hold harmless clause

-A hold harmless clause is a clause in which both parties agree that one of them, the 'accepting party', won't seek legal action against the other party, the 'promising party'.
+A hold harmless clause is a clause in which both parties agree that one of them, the 'accepting party' (ie the customer), won't seek legal action against the other party, the 'promising party' (ie the escape room).
 The validity of hold harmless clauses differs by jurisdiction, but note that they can generally only be enforced if legal and fair.
 The opposite of hold harmless is 'indemnity' - so sometimes waivers are called 'indemnity waivers' because holding harmless is waiving away any rights to indemnity.

 If there are any risks that can be fleshed out in any detail, that should be done here - such as loud sounds, flashing lights/strobes, etc.